 You might want to pour yourself a cold glass of rosé before you begin browsing this post, maybe play some Jacques Brel; it only seems right.
 I left Paris and floated down south this weekend in search of sun, sea and Provençale pastels.
-Join me for a little tour of this ridiculously charming village…
+Join me for a little tour of a ridiculously charming village or two…

-With views straight out off a vintage Côte d’Azur postcard and the architecture of a perfectly untouched Provençale village, I could have stayed forever.
+With views straight out off a vintage Côte d’Azur postcard and the architecture of a perfectly untouched Provençale village, it’s the sort of place you wouldn’t mind hanging your hat forever.

 One of the most florally decorated towns of France, Bormes won the Gold Medal awarded by the Entente Florale in 2003, and until 2013, it was the commune that welcomed the French President on holiday every summer.
 The Fort de Brégançon, located on a small nearby peninsula in the old fishing hamlet of Cabasson used to be the official summer residence of the presidents of France.

 Often compared to a Provencal nativity scene, the ancient village is a labyrinth of tunnels and narrow streets leading to hidden oases…